quicwg/base-drafts/draft-ietf-quic-invariants.md

 {: #version-negotiation-format title="Version Negotiation Packet"}

 Only the most significant bit of the first byte of a Version Negotiation packet has any defined value.
-The remaining 7 bits, labeled Unused, can be set to any value when sending and MUST be ignored on receipt.
+The remaining 7 bits, labeled "Unused", can be set to any value when sending and MUST be ignored on receipt.

 After the Source Connection ID field, the Version Negotiation packet contains a list of Supported Version fields, each identifying a version that the endpoint sending the packet supports.
 A Version Negotiation packet contains no other fields.
-An endpoint MUST ignore a packet that contains no Supported Version fields, or a truncated Supported Version.
+An endpoint MUST ignore a packet that contains no Supported Version fields or contains a truncated Supported Version value.

 Version Negotiation packets do not use integrity or confidentiality protection.
 Specific QUIC versions might include protocol elements that allow endpoints to